 - Ability to add a Facebook Pixel ID

 - Ability to add Google Site Verification Code

-Adding descriptive meta data helps search engines index your site and match your content against search queries.
+Adding descriptive meta data is generally believed to help search engines index your site and match your content against search queries.
 You can change your site's Meta Title and Meta Description in the Site Settings menu > SEO & Analytics.

 The Title tag is used to summarise the content found on your site.
 It will appear in three key places: browsers, search engine results pages, and external sites such as Facebook or Twitter.
-When you set a Title for your site, it will appear here in the search results:
+When you set a Title for your site, it will appear like this when your home page appears in the search results:

-The Description tag is intended to be a short summary of the content found on your site.
-A Meta Description gives you more space to tell people what you’re offering, and it’s an opportunity to give them a compelling reason to click through to your site.
+The Description tag is intended to be a short summary of the content found on your page.
+A Meta Description gives you more space to tell people what you’re offering, and it’s an opportunity to give them a compelling reason to click through to your site when it appears as a snippet in search results.
 You only have 155 - 160 characters available.
 Ensure you include words that you expect people to use when searching.

-When you set a Meta Description it will appear here in the search results:
+When you set a Meta Description it may appear as a snippet in the search results here:

 Note that it can take a few days or even weeks after you set your tags for them to be indexed by Google and appear in search results.

 However, Google now generates snippets automatically from your page content.
 Snippets are designed to emphasize and preview the page content that best relates to a user's specific search: this means that a page might show different snippets for different searches.
 Google now only uses the Meta Description to generate the snippet if it thinks it gives users a more accurate description than is possible purely from the on-page content.